Multicellularity, Development, and Reproduction

 Regardless of an organism’s ecology, there are three fundamental steps to sexual reproduction:

 Life cycles: Different organisms accomplish these three steps in different ways and at different times in their life cycles (note that a change in ploidy is always required).
 All life cycles involve a haploid (1 complete set of chromosomes) and diploid (2 complete sets of chromosomes) stage, but they vary in how and when in the life cycle these stages occur.
+Before you read through the details of these life cycles, let’s define some terms:

 • Gamete: a mature haploid male or female germ cell that is able to unite with another of the opposite sex in sexual reproduction to form a zygote